-While the FEHBlog is a fan of personalized medicine, the Wall Street Journal reports today that
+While the FEHBlog is a fan of personalized medicine, the Wall Street Journal

 The emergence of genetics-based medicines is pushing the cost of treating certain diseases to new levels, forcing hospitals and health insurers to reckon with how to cover total costs per patient approaching a million dollars.